shivsakthivel/CNN-Multilabel-Classification/README.md

 An implementation of a Convolutional Neural Network (CNN) multi-label classifier that takes in chest radiograph images as and outputs their corresponding predicted labels for detecting pulmonary edema and pleural effusion.

 ## Retrieving the Data for this project
 The data available for this project came in the form of DICOM files stored on a Google Cloud instance (credentialed access only), with the entire database being of size 4 TB.
-Therefore, this GitHub repository contains exploratory notebooks, walking through the data access and model training process.
-However, the scripts associated with the repository only replicate the overall results of the project.
+The required credentialing can be obtained [here](https://physionet.org/content/mimic-cxr/2.0.0/).
+The scripts associated with this repository, therefore, assume that the user has the required access to the data files.
+However, this GitHub repository contains exploratory notebooks, walking through the data access and model training process, and covers examples of the obtained results.

-## Building the project results using run.py

-Run `python run.py test`

-This will produce an output file with the visualizations associated with the model loss and accuracy on each of the predicted labels.

-## Other Files in the Repository

-A large section of the code and model development was done in Jupyter Notebooks, so that is a good resource for how the model was developed from the given data files.
+## Requirements
+The dependencies required for this project can be installed by running `pip install -r requirements.txt`.